aralisza/anth1101/Quiz3/Lakota_Culture.md

             * can't kill the lover because men rely on each other in war
         * "Cut nose woman" - cut off her nose
             * you are allowed to kill your wife, but maim her instead so she is no longer appealing to other men and can stay in your house to do your work
+            * replacing her is too expensive (give a bunch of horses to her father)
-* more and more women are committing suicide
+    * committing suicide
         * hang yourself and kill their baby daughters to make a statement
         * according to "gods", hanging yourself = purgatory, but if you hang yourself and your baby daughter you will never enter heaven and you will be dragging the tree you hang yourself on forever
             * women who kill themselves try to find the smallest tree that they could find
         * ("heaven" refers to the place where you reconnect with your loved ones that died)
+* Honor killings
+* After moving on the reservations, position of men crumbled due to collapse of economic system

 ## Rituals